 The most common cause of this in first time telescope users is that your eyepiece isn’t focused properly.
 Getting your eyepiece in focus can take time and patience, but once you’ve got it sorted it will make for a much more pleasant and far less frustrating viewing experience.
 Plus, you’ll actually be able to see the moon and stars that you bought the telescope to view in the first place.

 If you think that your eyepiece could be out of focus, then we’d recommend removing it from the eyepiece holder, reinserting it, aiming your telescope at a large and obvious point of reference and then using the adjustment knobs to move the eyepiece into focus.
+Be sure to use the lowest magnification eyepiece to start with (the one with the highest number written on it).
 The initial view through the scope will probably just be of the same, bright, fuzzy light of the moon that you were seeing before, so we’d suggest moving the telescope until you find the edge of the moon and then beginning your focusing.
 You’ll soon establish which way to move the adjustment knobs to take the eyepiece in or out of focus and be able to fine tune your scope until the image you’re seeing is much more crisp and showing greater detail of your subject.

 To make things easier, you may even want to try focusing your telescope in the day.
 Simply point it at a recognisable object in the distance and follow the procedures above.
 Make sure to never point your telescope anywhere near the sun as this can be very dangerous.